zerocold2/HeadFirstDesignPatterns/DesignPatterns/Structure_Pattern/Adapter/Adapter.md

   - Client making a request on Adapter, by calling a method on it using the target interface.
   - The Adapter translate that request into one or more calls on the adaptee using the adaptee interface.
   - The client receives the result for the request without knows there's an adapter doing the translation.

+# How it works
+	By wrapping the object that has incompatible interface with an object that implements the correct one

+# Difference between Adapter, Decorator and Facade.
+  - Decorator -> changes the behaviour of one class by adding another class to add another behaviour.
+  - Adapter   -> Make classes works together, without changes it's behaviours
+  - Facade    -> Alters an interface.